MadebyLee/Countdown-Timer-for-OBS/README.md

 # Countdown-Timer-for-OBS
-A simple HTML script Countdown Timer
+A simple HTML script Countdown Timer for OBS